 Ergonomics can be used as a method for reducing work related sick leave whilst increasing staff productivity, retention and well being.

-In the Oxford English dictionary, Ergonomics is defined as:
+In the Cambridge English dictionary, Ergonomics is defined as:

 And in the American Heritage Science Dictionary, it is defined as: